Rajkumar Thukral

 Rajkumar Thukral is an Indian politician and a former member of the Bharatiya Janata Party.
-Thukral is a member of the Uttarakhand Legislative Assembly from the Rudrapur constituency in Udham Singh Nagar district.
+Thukral was a member of the Uttarakhand Legislative Assembly from the Rudrapur constituency in Udham Singh Nagar district.
 He tendered his resignation to the top leadership of the Bharatiya Janata Party on 27 January 2022 after District President of Bharatiya Janata Party.
 Shiv Arora got ticket from Rudrapur Constituency for Assembly Elections 2022.
-Shiv Arora won 2022 Uttarakhand Legislative Assembly election from 60602 votes.
+Shiv Arora won 2022 Uttarakhand Legislative Assembly election by a margin of more than 19,800 votes.